 Our dedicated employer relations team works to create opportunities for students to interact with employers on campus or off campus, in formal and informal networking.
 Most importantly, we meet with students individually so we can get to know and truly help them create a customized plan.

-A: We offer a Quarter 4 class in leadership communications which prepares students for navigating the pressures of a 10-12 week MBA internship and teaches how to polish their presentation skills, which they will need for presentations at the end of their internships.
+We offer a Quarter 4 class in leadership communications which prepares students for navigating the pressures of a 10 – 12 week MBA internship and teaches how to polish their presentation skills, which they will need for presentations at the end of their internships.

 In addition, we conduct an internship kickoff meeting to go over best practices in the internship and how to evaluate your fit during the internship.